evmos/evmos/docs/validators/setup/disk_optimization.md

 ## State-sync snapshots

-I believe this was disabled by default on Point network, but listing it in any case here.
+I believe this was disabled by default on Point Chain, but listing it in any case here.
 On `app.toml` set

 ```toml